MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P5-Scrolling-World/content.md

 >
 > This needs a little explanation.
 The `scrollSprite()` method takes two parameters: sprite, the sprite to scroll,
 > and speed, the distance in pixels to move the sprite to the left.
 Then the function checks the x position
 > of the sprite.
-If the x position is less than negative have the width the function moves the sprite
+If the x position is less than negative half the width the function moves the sprite
 > twice it's width to the right.
 The x coordinates counts positive going to the right, and negative going to the left.
-This means when a sprite's x position is negative have of it's width we know it's gotten all the way off the screen to the left.
+This means when a sprite's x position is negative half of it's width we know it's gotten all the way off the screen to the left.
 >
-> To create an endless scrolling ground plane you will two sections.
+> To create an endless scrolling ground plane you will use two sections.
 >

 # Creating endless ground